 My dad has a Smith and Wesson 627 Performance Center revolver that I’m obsessed with.
-The gun is a beast and I can’t shoot it nearly as well as a semi auto but I am still in love with it even though I don’t see buying one for myself (or at least it’s way down the list).
+It’s one of the guns that inspired me to create the J-Frame holster.
+The gun is a beast and I can’t shoot it nearly as well as a semi-auto but I am still in love with it even though I don’t see buying one for myself (or at least it’s way down the list).
 But it’s hard to deny the appeal of an 8 shot 357 revolver that works with moon clips.

 The worst feature on the gun is the SW frame lock.
 While these have failed before, they are mostly reliable and don’t have any problems but I’d prefer to see it removed from the design.
 This has been debated ad nauseam and you can find plenty of info on this elsewhere.

 If I owned this gun I’d switch out the grips for wooden or G10 groove-less grips.
 If I were going to carry it or use it on a regular basis, I’d give heavy consideration to rubber grips.
 Rubber grips are a more practical choice but the gun just looks so good with wooden grips.
 The wooden grips also make it difficult to eject casings when using the speed loader.
 You have to position the cylinder perfectly or the moon clip doesn’t have clearance.